 Despite its many strengths, the conditional-assertion view faces numerous attacks.
-Take for instance the accusation that some conditional speech-acts can't be used in contraposition, which is perceived as a valid argumentative form20.
-This would be the case for biscuit conditionals 'There are biscuits on the sideboard if you want some'21.
+Take for instance the accusation that some conditional speech-acts can't be used in contraposition, which is perceived as a valid argumentative form by some (Lycan, 2006, p.
+151).
+This would be the case for biscuit conditionals 'There are biscuits on the sideboard if you want some'

+(Austin, 1956, p.
+113).
 They appear to be contraposition-resistant because they are uttered under the assumption that the consequent is true.
 In this case, the conclusion of the contraposition would be a vacuously true conditional.
 But this interpretation of the example is strange because it suggests that the existence of biscuit conditionals on the sideboard has a relevance determined by the truth of the antecedent.

 A different formulation of the consequent would make this work, namely, that you would like to know that there are biscuits on the sideboard given that you want some biscuits.
 In this case, the complete conditional would be 'If you want some biscuits, you would like to know that there are biscuits on the sideboard'.
 Notice that in this expanded formulation the conditional will be ungrammatical in its original form, 'You would like to know that there are biscuits on the sideboard, if you want some biscuits'.
 This is understandable since the original form was designed to make things easier on the speaker.
-What is interesting is that in this new formulation it becomes clear that neither the consequent nor the antecedent are assumed as true, and that the conditional is not contrapositive resistant at all.
-Thus, from 'If you want some biscuits, you would like to know that there are biscuits on the sideboard' it follows by contraposition that 'If you wouldn't like to know that there are biscuits on the sideboard, you don't want some biscuits'.
+What is interesting is that in this new formulation it becomes clear that neither the consequent nor the antecedent is assumed as true, and that the conditional is not contrapositive resistant at all.
+Thus, from 'If you want some biscuits, you would like to know that there are biscuits on the sideboard, it follows by contraposition that 'If you wouldn't like to know that there are biscuits on the sideboard, you don't want some biscuits'.
 Thus, one of the difficulties of the conditional-assertion view is explained away.

 Perhaps a better way to test the conditional-assertion theory is by comparing it with our intuitions related to categorical assertions.
-The rationale for this strategy is simple: since a conditional assertion amounts to the assertion of a proposition given a certain assumption, they are similar to categorical assertions in the sense that they are also made given certain
+The rationale for this strategy is simple: since a conditional assertion amounts to the assertion of a proposition given a certain assumption, they are similar to categorical assertions in the sense that they are also made given certain assumptions.
+This test is also justified by the fact that categorical assertions are better understood or at the very least are more accessible than conditionals.
+This comparison will provide us with a dictionary in which intuitions about categorical assertions can be translated into intuitions about conditional assertion acts.
+It's the closest we can get to an independent test.
+If conditional-assertion theory fails this test, it can't explain conditional assertion acts.